You have question about our classes find it here 1st

-Not sure if Wing Chun is for You?
+Not sure if Wing Chun is right for You?
 Drop by at any one of our classes and we will be more than happy to talk to you in person & answer any question you may have!
-And you are always welcome to sit-in and observed our class in session.
+And you are always welcome to sit-in and observed one of our class in session.

 Our classes are on-going, there is no specific enrollment or intake date as such, you can join us any time!

-Proper sports shoes with flat sole is recommended as we do not train bare foot.
-And don't forget to bring a towel and a bottle of drinking water as you will be sweating a lot!
+Proper sports shoes with flat sole is recommended as we do not train barefooted.
+And don't forget to bring a towel and a bottle of drinking water!

-If you just want to pick up Wing Chun for fun, exercise, health or self-defense, then age is not so critical, you can be as young as 6 or as old as 80 to take part in Wing Chun.
+If you just want to pick up Wing Chun for fun, exercise, health or self-defense, then age is not so critical, you can be as young as 6 or as old as 60 to take part in Wing Chun.

 On the other hand if you intend to be involved in competitions, then you should start in your early teens, as most professional fighters retire in their early 30's!

 However since Wing Chun principles advocate using deflection or diversion of the on-coming force for defense rather than go against it, borrowing momentum, using leverage, even a person with a small stature, with the necessary skills, can have a chance to be equal!

-This is why Wing Chun is refer to as "gentleman's martial arts" particularly suitable for person with small stature, also effective self-defense arts for ladies!
+This is why Wing Chun is well-known as "gentleman's martial arts" particularly suitable for person with small stature, also effective self-defense arts for ladies!

 Having said that Wing Chun is most definitely very capable martial arts system for combat & self defense; it is concept base meaning no need to memorize individual techniques; just the principle, enable you to adapt & change according to the situation.

-As all Wing Chun strikes go for "soft target" like eyes, throat, ears, small joints, pressure points etc. which require only nominal strength to cause irreversible damage, and of course you don't need to be able to do a full split in order to kick the shin or knee the groin & testicle to get you out of trouble!
+As all Wing Chun strikes go for "soft target" like eyes, throat, ears, small joints, pressure points etc. which require only nominal strength to cause irreversible damage, and of course you don't need to be able to do a full split in order to stomp on someone's foot, knee the groin, etc to get you out of trouble should the situation arise!